nishanthvonteddu/financial-analysis/README.md

 FinSight is a personal financial analysis platform.
 Upload your bank statements, and it tells you exactly where your money is going — what is growing, what is shrinking, and what has quietly been bleeding for months.

-Subscription tracking is one feature.
 The core product is financial intelligence: pattern detection, spend breakdown, trend analysis, and exportable reports — all from a single CSV or PDF drop.

 ## Stack